-First thing’s first – being a writer is a tough gig.
-Here’s why: The act of writing pushes you through a strange, chaotic gauntlet of emotions.
+Here’s why I’m writing this.
+Being a writer is a tough gig.
+The act of writing pushes you through a strange, chaotic gauntlet of emotions.
 You’re supposed to write about people, and for people.
 AT THE SAME TIME, discussing your work with other creatives (especially online) exposes you to the harshest, most caustic criticism possible.

-One, real writing doesn’t hide in the corner.
+There is literally no other way that this works.
+Real writing doesn’t hide in the corner.
 Like stand-up comedy, it’s art that is only fully formed when readers experience and respond to it.
 This is why stand-up comics get up on stage.
-At some point, you can’t polish a joke any further, you have to see if it makes people laugh.
+At some point, you must take the stage to see if your material makes people laugh.
 Successful comics freely admit: that feedback is what makes their bits work.
 The audience’s response gets them to different places in their head or heart, helping them tell funny stories in the most efficient, effective ways possible.
 Writing is the same way.
-I won’t REALLY know how to tell my stories until readers get to see them.
+I never know how to tell my stories until readers get to see them.
 Of course, I can check with other professional authors but:

 “So what happened?”

 Earlier this week, heart in mouth, I started talking about Mesh on some Subreddits.
 I felt I needed some feedback on the query and publishing process, and I had some questions based on the experience of other aspiring publish-ees.

 I didn’t approach this in a vacuum; I’ve been honing my social media game for months preparing for the moment when Mesh hit virtual daylight.
 Start small, I said.
 Don’t put it all out there, I said.
 Simple questions, simple discussions.
 Things got crazy pretty fast.
 Two days later, I was in a fetal position on the bathroom floor and looking for my Happy Place.